Aunsiels/Mesh_Bee/doc/documentation.md

 ![led](https://raw.githubusercontent.com/Aunsiels/Mesh_Bee/master/doc/led_scheme.png)

-The code I used was also simple.
+The code we used was also simple.

 	#include "suli.h"